Wings of a Dove (Bob Ferguson song)

 "Wings of a Dove' is a country song written by Bob Ferguson in 1958.
 It was popularized when it was recorded by Ferlin Husky in 1960.
 His recording topped the country charts for 10 nonconsecutive weeks.
-It was Ferlin Husky's third and final number 1 on the country chart, spending nine months on it.
-"Wings of a Dove" was successful on the pop charts as well, peaking at number 12 on the Hot 100.
+It was Ferlin Husky's third and final number one on the country chart, spending nine months on it.
+"Wings of a Dove" was successful on the pop charts, as well, peaking at number 12 on the Hot 100.
 In 1987, Broadcast Music Incorporated awarded Ferguson with the "million air" plays for the "Wings of a Dove".

 The song alludes to a passage from the Bible about God sending Noah a dove during the flood in Genesis 8:6-12.
 The title is inspired from Psalms 55:7 ("wings like a dove").
-Dolly Parton's and Porter Wagoner's cover versions include a verse not in the original, referring to another passage about a dove in Matthew 3:16 where: "After his baptism, as Jesus came up out of the water, the heavens were opened and he saw the Spirit of God descending like a dove and settling on him."
+Dolly Parton and Porter Wagoner's cover versions include a verse not in the original, referring to another passage about a dove in Matthew 3:16 where: "After his baptism, as Jesus came up out of the water, the heavens were opened and he saw the Spirit of God descending like a dove and settling on him."